ConnorJamesLow/texsaur/README.md

 ### 🛠️ Webpack

-To use Texsaur with Webpack, add the following to your `webpack.config.js` and `tsconfig.json`:
+To use Texsaur with Webpack, use `ts-loader` and add the following to your `webpack.config.js`:

 ```js
 // webpack.config.js